NicolasDewae/worstCompany/README.md

 > **Warning**
 > ## A Google update made it obsolete.
-I'm actually fixing it
+I'm actually fixing it (problem with scroll bar not found)

 # WorstCompany